-Based on this more data-driven understanding of Cache Creek and the new hydraulic modeling of the creek conducted as part of the 2017 Technical Studies, the Test 3 Run Boundary has been updated and renamed Channel Form Template to better reflect the intent (see Figure 8).
+Based on this more data-driven understanding of Cache Creek and the new hydraulic modeling of the creek conducted as part of the 2017 Technical Studies, the Test 3 Run Boundary has been updated and renamed the "Channel Form Template" (CFT) to better reflect the intent (see Figure 8).

-As the OCMPOFF Channel Mining Plan and CCRMP are reviewed every ten years, updates will be undertakenthe concepts outlined above will also be updated, based on the information provided by recommended required monitoring programs.
-These updates will account for the habitat restoration and channel stabilization efforts that have been completed expected to occur, as well as for property owners who chosedo not wish to participate in the reconfiguration of Cache Creek.
-Thus, the in-channel boundary and the Channel Form Template Test 3 Run will continue to likely shift in the future as Cache Creek continues to adjust to aggradation occurring under current management practices, especially after extreme peak flows a result of constantly changing channel conditions.
-Limited amounts of flooding and erosion are beneficial, in that healthy riparian systems require a dynamic balance between erosion, deposition, and periodic inundation to maintain vegetation plant regeneration and succession.
-Therefore Subsequently, the OCMP is not intended to be a static document, but a dynamic fluid one, evolving to meet the shifting conditions dynamic needs of the creek in the future.
-Nevertheless, the in-channel boundary and Channel Form Template Test 3 Run provides initial starting points for shall guide management repairing of the creek to achieve a natural equilibrium state, and , and the design of any off-channel excavations shall must take this effort into account.
+As the OCMP and CCRMP are reviewed every ten years, updates will be undertaken, based on the information provided by required monitoring programs.
+These updates will account for the habitat restoration and channel stabilization efforts that have been completed, as well as for property owners who chose not to participate in the reconfiguration of Cache Creek.
+Thus, the in-channel boundary and the Channel Form Template will continue to shift in the future as Cache Creek continues to adjust to aggradation occurring under current management practices, especially after extreme peak flows.
+Limited flooding and erosion are beneficial, in that healthy riparian systems require a dynamic balance between erosion, deposition, and periodic inundation to maintain vegetation regeneration and succession.
+Therefore, the OCMP is not intended to be a static document, but a dynamic one, evolving to meet the shifting conditions of the creek in the future.
+Nevertheless, the in-channel boundary and Channel Form Template shall guide management of the creek to achieve a natural equilibrium state, and the design of offchannel excavations shall take this into account.